praveensedo/Central-Repo/README.md

 # Central-Repo
-Remote Repository for my first git practice
+Remote Repository for my first git practise.
+This is a Central Repository.